georgeselkassouf/Amazon-Web-Scraper/README.md

 ## Description
 This project scrapes the name and price of a given item from Amazon using Beautiful Soup.

-Using a while loop, the function will run each 5 hours to get the price.
+Using a while loop, the function will run each 1 day to get the price.

 All the results are saved in a csv file.